-1. Chemistry course consists of 8 hours of lectures (5 lectures) and 22 hours of classes (5 laboratory classes and one final test).
-Lectures (on line by Blackboard educational platform) and classes are provided according to the presented Schedule.
+- Chemistry course consists of 8 hours of lectures (5 lectures), 20 hours of classes (5 laboratory classes), 2 hours of seminars (2 seminars) and final test.
+Lectures (on line - Blackboard educational platform), seminars (on line - Blackboard educational platform) and classes are provided according to the presented Schedule (Teaching program).
 Students should be prepared theoretically on all particular classes.
 Their knowledge should be based on lectures, handouts and books.
 Topics required for classes are presented on the web side of the Department of Medical Chemistry and on the Department table.

-3. Students are obliged to attend all classes.
+- Students are obliged to attend all classes.
 Absences should be excused as soon as possible.
 In case of illness, a doctor’s leave should be presented; any other absences should be confirmed by the dean or proper authorities.
 Excused absences should be make up in a fixed time.
 The consequence of unexcused absences is lack of credit at Chemistry!

 During classes students can get the following number of points: